CH ANNAMAESFLOWERS BLUE BELLE

 Best Blue Point Peterbald, TICA, 2009-10

-Elektra Azy of Marazy Cristal and Quark BaldEra had a litter of one kitten born on October 7, 2016, a hairless boy.
-Please visit the link above to see pictures of this kitten.
-They had a new litter of five kittens born on September 10, 2017.
-Pictures will be posted in approximately one month.
+Elektra Azy of Marazy Cristal and Quark BaldEra had a litter of three kittens born on September 10, 2017: a hairless girl, a brush girl and a flock boy.
+Please visit the link above to see pictures of these kittens.

 Pictures of previous litters are also available.

 The Peterbald is a relatively recent hairless cat breed from St. Petersburg, Russia.
 The breed originated as a cross between the Donskoy and Oriental Shorthair, demonstrating that the Donskoy's hair loss gene is dominant, unlike the recessive hairlessness gene in the Spynx.
 Peterbald cats are elegant, long and tubular with a long, whiplike tail.
 They do not have a pot belly like the Sphynx.
 They have long legs, oval paws, large, bat-wing ears and a wedge-shaped muzzle.
 Personality-wise the breed is affectionate, active and athletic.

 The Peterbald breed has five main coat types:

 The coats may change as cats age.
 Blue Belle's mother was born with a brush coat and lost it as she got older.
 Blue Belle lost most of her brush coat during her first pregnancy.
 The cats feel warm like a hot water bottle because they lack insulating fur.
 Peterbald cats do not need to be bathed as frequently as the Sphynx, but should be bathed regularly.